LeonidasY/fast-vocabulary-transfer/README.md

     )

-# Fine-tune your in-domain model to yours downstream task...
+# Fine-tune your in-domain model to your downstream task...

 ```